Minimally Invasive Total Hip Replacement

 - Your surgeon will make an incision over the outside of your hip, cutting through your skin and muscle.
 Your surgeon may make 1 or 2 small incisions.

 - Your surgeon will take your femoral head out of the hip joint socket.
-He or she will remove your femoral head and replace it with a metal one.
+He or she will remove your femoral head and replace it with a metal or ceramic one.

 - The damaged cartilage and bone that is lining the socket is removed.

-- A metal cup is pushed into the socket and secured with screws.
+- A metal cup is pushed into the socket and sometimes secured with screws.

 - Your surgeon will place the femoral head into the new socket.